aishamaul/datathon-dashboard/datathon-dashboard/README.txt

 DOSM DATATHON 2026 SUBMISSION
 TEAM SENYIH — ISLAND TOURISM POLICY ENGINE DASHBOARD

-Welcome, and thank you for reviewing our submission.
-This package contains the interactive dashboard built by Team Senyih for the DOSM Datathon 2026.
-The sections below follow the numbering required by the submission guidelines and describe exactly how to install, run, and evaluate the dashboard.

 5.1 SOFTWARE NAME AND VERSION USED

 Runtime and framework: